 - Mediums Description

-- silver, bronze, glass, photo and wood
+- silver, bronze, glass, photo, wood, and putty

 - State of being – death – execution

 - Linked Open Data URI